Albert0i/Redis-Vector-Set/README.md

 • **Dimensionality Reduction**: This means shrinking the vector from, say, 768 dimensions down to 128 or 256.
 You’re compressing the information into fewer numbers.

-• **Random Projection**: One way to reduce dimensions is to project the high‑dimensional vector into a lower‑dimensional space using a random matrix.
+• **Random Projection**: One way to reduce dimensions is to project the high‑dimensional vector into a lower‑dimensional space using a *random matrix*.

 •• Imagine shining a light on a 3D object to cast a 2D shadow.
 You lose some detail, but the shadow still preserves the overall shape.